Field Training Officer

 The three phase Field Training Officer Program consists of:

-Phase III Completion of one year probationary period
+- Phase III Completion of 18 months probationary period

 The Training Officer